MRowan121/MarvelousGifs/README.md

 # Overview
 The purpose of this application is to enable a user to see various gifs of their favotire Marvel heroes and villains.
 Once a user has navigated to the main page, they have the option of searching in the input box or selecting a character's name directly from the list below it.
 After a selection has been made, the user will be routed to a page displaying their chosen character's name and gifs.
 The gif display utilizes slider.js and creates a slideshow effect for the returned results.

+This project utilizes an API created by [GIPHY](https://developers.giphy.com/).

 ## Technologies Used
 <div>